challenges faced by start-ups

 Data leakage

 From Panama Papers to Paradise Papers, these documents revealed how rich people and close associates of many current and former heads of state and government launder money and avoid tax.
 Even the Queen was dragged into the scandal when the Paradise Papers revealed that millions of pounds from her private estate Duchy of Lancaster were invested in a Cayman Islands fund, sheltered from UK tax.
-According to ICAEW (Institute of Chartered Accountants in England and Wales), as a result of these leaks, HMRC has investigated many individuals in relation to tax evasion.
+According to ICAEW (Institute of Accountants in England and Wales), as a result of these leaks, HMRC has investigated many individuals in relation to tax evasion.

 As HMRC aims to minimise the ‘tax gap’, ie the difference between the amount of tax it should receive vs what it actually received, it will continue to strengthen its policies and enhance the methods it uses to stop tax evasion.